Ammonia Toxicity

 Differential Diagnosis

-Inhalation of high water-soluble high irritative gases presents similar to ammonia inhalation by their predominant effects on the upper airway.[32]
-Some of these gases include acrolein, ethylene oxide, formaldehyde, hydrogen chloride, and sulfur dioxide.
-When exposure is severe, the patient presents with symptoms of respiratory distress, and hence, other causes of acute respiratory distress such as status asthmaticus, anaphylaxis, and foreign body aspiration should merit consideration.
+Inhalation of high water-soluble, high irritative gases presents a similar effect to ammonia inhalation in that they predominantly affect the upper airway.[32]
+These gases include acrolein, ethylene oxide, formaldehyde, hydrogen chloride, and sulfur dioxide.
+When exposure is severe, the patient presents with symptoms of respiratory distress.
+Hence, other causes of acute respiratory distress, such as status asthmaticus, anaphylaxis, and foreign body aspiration, should merit consideration.
 Ammonia inhalation also results in severe eye irritation.
-In the absence of a well-defined history of ammonia exposure, acute onset eye pain and irritation should be differentiated from angle-closure glaucoma, impacted foreign body, and corneal abrasions.
+Acute onset eye pain and irritation should be differentiated from angle-closure glaucoma, impacted foreign body, and corneal abrasions without a well-defined history of ammonia exposure.
 Ammonia ingestion presents similar to other caustic substance ingestions.
 Since there is an overlap in their management, differentiation of the specific substance may not be necessary for immediate management.[30]
-Ammonia exposure on skin presents similar to other chemical and thermal burns caused by sodium hydroxide, potassium hydroxide, and calcium hydroxide.
+Ammonia exposure on the skin presents similar to other chemical and thermal burns caused by sodium hydroxide, potassium hydroxide, and calcium hydroxide.

 Prognosis